Mystic, Connecticut: English settlement

 Throughout the next decade, colonists were beginning to settle around the Mystic River.
 John Mason was one of the captains who led the colonists against the Pequots, and he had been granted 500 acre on the eastern banks of the Mystic River.
-He also received the island that now bears his name, though he never lived on the property.
-In 1653, John Gallup, Jr. was given 300 acre approximately midway up the east part of the Mystic River.
+He also received the island that bears his name, though he never lived on the property.
+In 1653, John Gallup Jr. was given 300 acre approximately midway up the east part of the Mystic River.

 Within the same year, others joined John Gallup and began to settle around the Mystic River.
 George Denison, a veteran of Oliver Cromwell's army, was given his own strip of 300 acre just south of Gallup's land in 1654.
 Thomas Miner had immigrated to Massachusetts with John Winthrop and was granted many land plots, the main one lying on Quiambaug Cove, just east of the Mystic River.
 Other families granted land were Reverend Robert Blinman, the Beebe brothers, Thomas Parke, and Connecticut Governor John Hayne.

 Not all these men actually lived on their land.
 Many sold it to profit from or employed an overseer to cultivate their property.
 Many men, however, actually brought their wives and children, which indicated their plans on forming a community in the Mystic River Valley.

 There was one recorded case of a woman who did not come to the Mystic River Valley as a wife.
 Widow Margaret Lake received a grant from the Massachusetts Bay authority and was the only woman to receive a land grant in her own name.
 She also did not live on her land but hired other people to maintain it.
 She took up residence in Lakes Pond.
 Her daughter was married to John Gallup, while her sister was married to Massachusetts Bay Governor John Winthrop.